Chubb Limited

 Innovation & Technology Leadership

-Intellectual Property Portfolio: Not explicitly detailed in the filing.
+- Patent Strategy: Not explicitly detailed in the provided text.

-Technology Partnerships: Not explicitly detailed in the filing.
+- Licensing Programs: Not explicitly detailed in the provided text.

 Leadership & Governance